-- the title of the debt securities; - the total principal amount of the debt securities; - the percentage of the principal amount at which the debt securities will be issued; - the date or dates on which principal will be payable and whether the debt securities will be payable on demand on any date; - the interest rate or rates and the method for calculating the interest rate; - the interest payment dates; - the maturity dates; - optional or mandatory redemption terms; - any mandatory or sinking fund provisions; - authorized denominations; - the currency in which the debt securities will be denominated; - whether the principal and any premium or interest is payable in a different currency than the currency in which the debt securities are denominated, including a currency other than U.S. dollars; - the manner in which any payments of principal and any premium or interest will be calculated, if the payment will be based on an index or formula; - whether the debt securities are to be issued as individual certificates to each holder or in the form of global securities held by a depositary on behalf of holders or in uncertificated form; - whether the debt securities will be issued as registered securities or as bearer securities; - information describing any book-entry features; - whether and under what circumstances we will pay additional amounts on any debt securities held by a person who is not a United States person for tax purposes and whether we can redeem the debt securities if we have to pay additional amounts; - provisions, other than those already in the indenture, that allow for the discharge of our obligations under the indenture; and - any other terms.
+- the title of the debt securities; - the total principal amount of the debt securities; - the percentage of the principal amount at which the debt securities will be issued; - the date or dates on which principal will be payable and whether the debt securities will be payable on demand on any date; - the interest rate or rates and the method for calculating the interest rate; - the interest payment dates; - the maturity dates; - optional or mandatory redemption terms; - any mandatory or sinking fund provisions; - authorized denominations; - the currency in which the debt securities will be denominated; - whether the principal and any premium or interest is payable in a different currency than the currency in which the debt securities are denominated, including a currency other than U.S. dollars; - the manner in which any payments of principal and any premium or interest will be calculated, if the payment will be based on an index or formula; - whether the debt securities are to be issued as individual certificates to each holder or in the form of global securities held by a depositary on behalf of holders or in uncertificated form; - whether the debt securities will be issued as registered securities or as bearer securities; - information describing any book-entry features; - whether and under what circumstances we will pay additional amounts on any debt securities held by a person who is not a United States person for tax purposes and whether we can redeem the debt securities if we have to pay additional amounts; - provisions, other than those already in the indenture, that allow for the discharge of our obligations under the indenture; and

+- any other terms.

 We may issue debt securities of any series as registered securities or bearer securities or both.
 In addition, we may issue uncertificated securities.
 Unless we state otherwise in a prospectus supplement, we will not offer, sell or deliver any bearer debt securities, including any bearer securities issued in temporary or permanent global form, to any United States person.
-By "United States person" we mean a citizen or resident of the United States, a corporation, partnership or other entity created or organized in or under the laws of the United States or of any of its political subdivisions, or an estate or trust whose income is subject to United States federal income taxation regardless of its source.
+By "United States person" we mean a citizen or resident of the United States, a corporation, partnership or other entity created or organized in or under the laws of the United States or of any of its political subdivisions, an estate whose income is subject to United States federal income taxation regardless of its source or a trust if a court within the United States is able to exercise primary supervision over the administration and control of the trust and one or more United States persons have the authority to control all substantial decisions of the trust.